Nike Vaporfly 4 Running Shoe Review

 Heel Cushioning

-The heel cushioning is solid, with enough impact protection, while keeping weight low.
-It absorbs force consistently across load levels.
-The foam compresses well but doesn't feel mushy either, making it comfortable for landing while maintaining a quick transition.
+The heel cushioning isn't bad.
+It offers enough impact protection for shorter races while keeping the weight low.
+The foam compresses well at lower impacts and feels compliant during easy running.
+Under higher forces, though, it offers less protection and can bottom out, so powerful runners may notice a harsher ride.
 Some super shoes, like the Saucony Endorphin Elite 2, offer more cushioning in the heel.

 Forefoot Cushioning

-The forefoot offers good protection for a racing shoe, but it's slightly less cushioned than the heel.
-This contributes to a snappy toe-off, while still absorbing impact effectively.
-While not as soft or plush as super shoes optimized for longer distances like the adidas Adizero Adios Pro 4, the cushioning here strikes a balance that offers good comfort on moderate-length efforts.
+The forefoot offers acceptable cushioning for a short-distance racing shoe, but it's slightly less cushioned than the heel.
+This contributes to a snappy toe-off while still absorbing some of the impact effectively.
+While not as plush as super shoes optimized for longer distances like the adidas Adizero Adios Pro 4, the cushioning here strikes a balance that offers good comfort on moderate-length efforts.

 Heel Firmness

-The heel foam is quite soft, particularly at higher forces, such as when picking up the pace.
-This can compromise stability, especially for heavier runners or heel strikers.
-It's softer than the Nike Vaporfly 3 in this area.
+The heel foam is quite firm, particularly at higher forces, such as when picking up the pace.
+This can help with stability, especially for heavier runners or heel strikers.
+It's firmer than the Nike Vaporfly 3 in this area.

 Forefoot Firmness